Skip to main content

 Table 1.
 Current and completed scientific investigations and clinical trials involving the use of engineered T cells, CAR-T and CAR-NK cells in solid tumours and HNSCC/OSCC.

 Furthermore, another approach to ameliorate MUC1- and ErbB- targeted CAR-T cell toxicities is through implementing strategies involving suicide genes; such genes lead to selective depletion of modified cells.
-Although these have not yet been explored in terms of MUC1 and ErbB-targeted CAR-T cell immunotherapies of HNSCC, two suicide genes have previously been integrated into other CAR-T cells and tested in clinic.
-Herpes simplex virus-thymidine kinase (HSV-TK) is a conventional method used to induce T cell death; administration of ganciclovir to CAR-T cells co-expressing the HSV-TK suicide gene, causes formation of a toxic metabolite (62).
+Although these have not yet been explored in terms of MUC1 and ErbB-targeted CAR-T cell immunotherapies of HNSCC, two suicide genes have previously been integrated into other CAR-T cells and tested in the clinic.
+Herpes simplex virus-thymidine kinase (HSV-TK) is a conventional method used to induce T cell death; administration of ganciclovir to CAR-T cells co-expressing the HSV-TK suicide gene causes formation of a toxic metabolite (62).
 Similarly, many preclinical studies have shown promising results for the iCasp9 suicide gene in blood malignancies, including chronic myeloid leukaemia and acute myelogenous leukaemia (63, 64).
 The suicide gene contains the intracellular part of the human caspase 9 protein which is connected to a drug binding domain with an FK50-binding protein.
-In the event of CRS, or any other adverse effects following CAR-T administration, the biomolecule AP1903 (chemical inducer of dimerization) can be intravenously introduced; this ultimately induces apoptosis of the modified CAR-T cells (65).
+In the event of CRS, or any other adverse effects following CAR-T administration, the biomolecule AP1903 (chemical inducer of dimerisation) can be intravenously introduced; this ultimately induces apoptosis of the modified CAR-T cells (65).
 In comparison to the HSV-TK suicide gene, the iCasp9 suicide gene has several advantages including rapid activation and thus, rapid cell death.
-In contrast, cell death using the gene encoding HSV-TK is dependent on cell proliferation and thus, may take several days (62).
+In contrast, cell death using the gene encoding HSV-TK is dependent on cell proliferation and thus may take several days (62).
 Therefore, as a safety precaution to avoid the effects of CRS, future research should investigate the use of iCasp9 suicide genes and their safety when constructing CAR-T cells targeting both MUC-1 and ErbB.
 Managing CRS is a high priority to be considered when constructing CAR-T cell therapies as an overactivation of an inflammatory cascade can cause uncontrolled endothelial damage resulting in systemic inflammatory responses, and even multiple organ dysfunction.

 Targeting non-tumour components of the TME

 In addition to directly targeting tumour cells and TAAs, alternatively, CAR-T cells could be generated to target non-tumour components of the TME, as an indirect approach to limit tumour progression and sustain the function of CAR-T cells in HNSCC (refer to Figure 3).
 For example, CAR-T cells could target folate receptor B (FRβ), expressed on the immunosuppressive TAM population (M2 phenotype) (66).
-CAR-T cell targeting of FRβ+ TAMs, will result in FRβ (M1 phenotype) TAMs becoming predominant in the tumour stroma, creating an anti-tumour environment by the release of proinflammatory cytokines such as TNFα.
+CAR-T cell targeting of FRβ+ TAMs will result in FRβ (M1 phenotype) TAMs becoming predominant in the tumour stroma, creating an anti-tumour environment by the release of proinflammatory cytokines such as TNFα.
 TNFα induces expression of C-met, upregulating the recruitment of anti-tumour neutrophils, which kill tumour cells through neutrophil extracellular trap (NET) release, apoptosis, and phagocytosis (46).
 In addition to this, a phenotypic switch to the M1 subset upregulates dectin-1, a pattern recognition receptor highly expressed on this phenotype.
 Dectin-1 can recognise N-glycan structures on the tumour cells, activating the IRF5 pathway, which enhances the killing activity of NK cells (67).
 However, selective targeting of specific TAM subsets has not yet been explored, in the context of HNSCC and OSCC.
 This may be due to high risks associated with targeting tissue resident MΦs.
 In addition to this, targeting FRβ+ TAMs may excessively upregulate FRβ TAMs, which could exacerbate inflammatory processes.
 Both exacerbation of inflammatory processes and off-target effects could possibly induce toxicity, which could be favourable in the pathogenesis of HNSCC.
-Finally, the selective targeting of M2 TAMs and encouragement of M1 anti-tumour TAMs, fails to consider macrophage plasticity where M1s can revert to a polarised M2 pro-tumour TAM; such observations have already been described in the macrophage cell therapy directed at breast cancer and may also be observed for HNSCC/OSCC dependent on TME (68).
+Finally, the selective targeting of M2 TAMs and encouragement of M1 anti-tumour TAMs fails to consider macrophage plasticity where M1s can revert to a polarised M2 pro-tumour TAM; such observations have already been described in the macrophage cell therapy directed at breast cancer and may also be observed for HNSCC/OSCC dependent on TME (68).

-FIGURE 3
+Figure 3

 www.frontiersin.org

-Interestingly, there have been promising preclinical results of CAR-T cells which target similar non-tumour components of the TME including CAFs and extracellular matrix (ECM).
+Interestingly, there have been promising preclinical results of CAR-T cells that target similar non-tumour components of the TME including CAFs and extracellular matrix (ECM).
 CAFs secrete growth factors to the ECM to support tumour growth.
 To target CAFs, studies have constructed CARs against the fibroblast activation protein (FAP).
-Overexpression of FAP can activate the FAP-STAT3 pathway, which drives the expression of CCL2, upregulating the recruitment of MDSCs into the TME, further promoting tumour development (69).
+Overexpression of FAP can activate the FAP-STAT3 pathway that drives the expression of CCL2, upregulating the recruitment of MDSCs into the TME, further promoting tumour development (69).
 FAP-targeting CAR-T cells have shown promising anti-tumour responses, enhancing the activity of CD8+ T cells, which deplete tumour stroma and reduce vascular density, both of which promote tumour progression and metastasis (70).
 Targeting FAP results in the inhibition of CAF proliferation, resulting in its cell cycle arrest.
-However, targeting FAP alone will not provide complete clearance of the solid tumour and so, targeting a TAA in addition to fibroblasts requires investigation.
+However, targeting FAP alone will not provide complete clearance of the solid tumour and so targeting a TAA in addition to fibroblasts requires investigation.
 Successful results from studies, which target FAP could be incorporated when engineering MUC1- and ErbB-targeting CAR-T cells.
-Targeting FAP and a TAA will enhance the anti-tumour effects of the CAR-T cell, through dampening down the immunosuppressive TME.
+Targeting FAP and a TAA will enhance the anti-tumour effects of the CAR-T cell through dampening down the immunosuppressive TME.

 Conclusion

-To conclude, the therapeutic role of CAR-T cells in HNSCC/OSCC is not as advanced in comparison to other malignancies.
+To conclude, the therapeutic role of CAR-T cells in HNSCC/OSCC is not as advanced compared to other malignancies.
 When considering research findings focussed on HNSCC/OSCC together with contributions from both research and clinical studies for haematological malignancies and solid tumours, such as breast cancer, CAR-T cell therapy offers a realistic treatment option for this type of cancer.
 Although ErbB and MUC1 provide promising targets for HNSCC and OSCC, the major challenge posed by the immunosuppressive TME in these tumours limits CAR-T cell persistence and efficacy.
 Future studies should aim to remodel the TME by developing a new generation of CAR-T cells, which target TME cells such as MΦs, Tregs and CAFs in addition to TAAs like ErbB and MUC1 (Figure 3).
 Future therapeutic regimens directed against OSCC, incorporating CAR-T cell technology, are likely to include multiple approaches.
 Such a regimen may include 4th generation (TRUCK) or 5th generation (+IL-2Rβ) CAR-Ts involved in dual-targeting of ErbB and MUC1, mitigating on-target, off-tumour toxicity, whilst also directing this immunotherapy towards immune checkpoint receptors (PD-1, CTLA-4) and the suppression of anti-tumour immunity, exerted by the tumour microenvironment, hence potential future focus on modulating CAF and TAM influences (already being appreciated in the design of current clinical trials; Table 1).
-In addition, the incorporation of Syn-NOTCH receptors, controlling the expression of a second CAR, and suicide genes such as HSV-TK and iCasp9 will serve to control the potential of CAR-Ts to drive adverse responses such as CRS and ICANS.
+In addition, the incorporation of synNOTCH receptors, controlling the expression of a second CAR and suicide genes such as HSV-TK and iCasp9 will serve to control the potential of CAR-Ts to drive adverse responses such as CRS and ICANS.
 Such an approach is likely to result in the development of safe and innovative CAR-T cell therapies and their use in combination with other immunotherapies, including targeting immune checkpoint receptors, for the successful management and treatment of HNSCC/OSCC.

 Author contributions

-Conceptualization, ADF and SES; formal analysis, ADF and SES; investigation, ADF and SES; resources, ADF; data curation, ADF and SES; writing—original draft preparation, ADF, VS and SES; writing—review and editing, ADF, VS and SES; supervision, ADF; project administration, ADF.
+Conceptualisation, ADF and SES; formal analysis, ADF and SES; investigation, ADF and SES; resources, ADF; data curation, ADF and SES; writing—original draft preparation, ADF, VS and SES; writing—review and editing, ADF, VS and SES; supervision, ADF; project administration, ADF.
 All authors contributed to the article and approved the submitted version.

 Funding